Uberspace/lab/source/guide_kanboard.rst

 * Have a valid email address in their profile
 * Be a member of the project that will trigger notifications

-Set the email address used for the "From" header by changing the values in ``config.php``:
+Set the email address used for the "From" header by changing the value in ``config.php``:

 .. code-block:: ini
  :emphasize-lines: 2